 - The low-SR (green) starts responding around 50 dB and significantly increases its response, while its latency is decreasing, up to 80 dB.

-The rate/level curves on the left illustrates this mode of cooperation: for the given frequency, when the high-SR fiber response reaches a plateau, the relay is taken by the response of the medium-SR fiber; similarly, when the medium-SR response reaches a plateau, it is relayed by the low-SR fiber response.
+The rate/level curves on the right illustrates this mode of cooperation: for the given frequency, when the high-SR fiber response reaches a plateau, the relay is taken by the response of the medium-SR fiber; similarly, when the medium-SR response reaches a plateau, it is relayed by the low-SR fiber response.
 Overall, a precise coding of the intensity up to 80 dB is sent to the brain.

 Tuning curve of auditory nerve fibers